-The data from the past five (5) National Ombudsman Reporting System (NORS) annual reports show that the Nevada State Long Term Care Ombudsman Program (LTCOP) has investigated discharge and eviction issues, which are amongst the top three complaints.
-Issues related to this type of investigation range in nature from inappropriate notification letters, timing of notification, reasons for discharge, to lack of discharge planning.
+The data from the past five (5) National Ombudsman Reporting System (NORS) annual reports show that the Nevada State Long Term Care Ombudsman Program (LTCOP) has investigated autonomy, choice, rights and privacy, and care issues which are amongst the top three complaints.
+Issues related to these complaints range from dignity and respect, resident choice and concerns with overall care.